Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

       "dataSourceInfo": {
         "dataSourceType": "SqlServer",
         "authenticationType": "ManagedIdentity",
-        "serverName": "{your_sql_server_name}", // Replace with your Azure SQL server name "databaseName": "{your_database_name}", // Replace with your database name (must be in the server provided above) "tableName": "{your_sql_table_name}" // Replace with your SQL table or SQL view name (must be in the database provided above)
+        "serverName": "{your_sql_server_name}", // Name of the Azure SQL server with your training, evaluation, and/or inference data
-      },
+        "databaseName": "{your_database_name}", // Your Azure SQL database name (must be in the above server) "tableName": "{your_sql_table_name}" //Your Azure SQL table / SQL view name (must be in the above database) },
       "dataSchema": {
         "dataSchemaType": "LongTable",
-        "timestampColumnName": "eventTimeStamp", // Replace with the header of the column that contains datetime values "variableColumnName": "sensorName", // Replace with the header of the column that contains the names of your input variables
+        "timestampColumnName": "eventTimeStamp", // Replace with header of the column that contains datetime values "variableColumnName": "sensorName", // Replace with header of the column that contains the names of your input variables
-        "valueColumnName": "sensorValue" // Replace with the header of the column that contains numeric values },
+        "valueColumnName": "sensorValue" // Replace with header of the column that contains numeric values },
       "dataGranularityNumber": 5,
       "dataGranularityUnit": "Minutes"